African Genomics Program

 The study plans to collect biomarker data around metabolic syndrome, hypertension, diabetes and their risk factors as well as lung, renal, cognitive and physical function in a dual disease burden context of high rates of infectious diseases.
 Personal exposures to environmental chemicals will also be measured using silicon wristbands as a unique feature in the study.

 Partnering with the University’s Sydney Brenner Institute for Molecular Bioscience (SBIMB), the African Genomic Program has established the Roche Research Chair for Precision Medicine and Genomics in Africa.
-This initiative aims to drive cutting-edge research on Africa's unique genomic diversity, advancing both academic knowledge and practical applications in precision medicine tailored to the continent’s health challenges.
+This initiative aims to drive cutting-edge research on Africa's unique genomic data, advancing both academic knowledge and practical applications in precision medicine tailored to the continent’s health challenges.

-With concerted, collaborative efforts generously backed by stakeholders across industry, academia and government, Africa can take its rightful place as a leader in genomic science, helping to inform and develop transformative breakthroughs in healthcare that address the needs of Africa and the rest of the global community.
+With concerted, collaborative efforts generously backed by stakeholders across industry, academia and government, Africa can take its rightful place as a leader in genomic science, helping to inform and develop transformative breakthroughs in healthcare that address the needs of Africa and the rest of the world.
 The future is bright, and we at Roche are excited to be part of this inspiring journey to enable African scientists to advance genomic science in the name of African patients and patients worldwide.

 References